BeaconX-Pro/02-iOS-Nordic-SDK/README.md

     }
 }

-5、Device moves(It means start/stop broadcasting when static reaches this time, and start/stop broadcasting after moving.)
+5.Device moves(It means start/stop broadcasting when static reaches this time, and start/stop broadcasting after moving.)
 {
-    "type":"03",
+    "type":"05",
     "conditions":{
         "time":"xx",            //If it is 0, it means that the broadcast will continue after moving (start=YES)/stop the broadcast (start=NO)
+        "start":@(YES),        //YES:Start broadcasting，NO:Stop broadcasting
+    }
+}

+6.Light Sensor(Start/Stop advertising after ambient light continuously detected for time.)
+{
+    "type":"06",
+    "conditions":{
+        "time":"xx",            //If it is 0, Start and keep advertising(start=YES)/stop the broadcast (start=NO)
         "start":@(YES),        //YES:Start broadcasting，NO:Stop broadcasting
     }
 }